Gradiant/grad-ssikit-android/README.md

 5. Android cannot resolve spongycastle, so this 2 dependency lines must be placed in build.gradle: "implementation("com.madgag.spongycastle:prov:1.54.0.0")" and "implementation("com.madgag.spongycastle:pkix:1.54.0.0")".

 6. Android cannot resolve TinkConfig, so this dependency line must be placed in build.gradle: "api("com.google.crypto.tink:tink:1.6.1")".

+7. WaltIdServices cannot access relative Android Data Directory Path.
+To solve this, it is needed to set this android path in some variable, so the next line must be placed in the MainActivity: "id.walt.common.androidDataDir = dataDir.absolutePath" (Kotlin)